 The news, Facebook, Twitter, Netflix, YouTube, and many others fill our daily lives with a cacophony of voices and thoughts.
 Since January, it’s reached a point of utter chaos with politics threatening to consume every ounce of our attention and energy.
-I’ve struggled to tell where my thoughts end and some else’s begin.
+I’ve struggled to tell where my own thoughts end and someone else’s begin.
 I don’t think I’m alone in thinking that it’s unhealthy, ineffective and unsustainable.

-For the second year in a row, I’m using lent to help me cleanse, to reset, and to gather my bearings.
+For the second year in a row, I’m using lent to help me cleanse, reset, and to gather my bearings.
 I’m giving up “media.”
 All of it.
 No social media, no news, no movies, no tv shows, no youtube, no RSS feeds, nothing.

-The cumulative effect of all of this was simple:
+The cumulative effect of all of this was simple: I was present.

 Not just to my family, but to myself.
 I didn’t spend all of my mental and emotional energy on the latest outrage sweeping the internet.
 I spent it on my wife and kids.
 I spent it on work.
 I spent it wrestling through who I am and what I believe.
 As a result, I grew in contentment, that healthy peace that comes from the absence of anxiety.